jlm9625/TAURUS2018/README.md

 - JMW: Once metallicity is done, think about extinction.
 - JMW+ACR?: Start converting the jupyter note code that is basically finished into stand-alone python scripts that can be easily imported and used on e.g. the TACC super computers.

+General Coding Guidelines for a Good Time:
+- Name every file logically so that its easy to understand what its for.
+Also write comments at start of each script/notebook that describes what its for and maybe how to use it.
+-Always add and commit at the end of working.
+And write a good commit message.
+Remember to push after commit.
+-How to git:
+Start with getting changes:
+git pull
+git status (look for the new and modified stuff) git add filename (modified and new files) can also do git add *.py or git add *.ipynb which will add all python scripts/notebooks that are new/mod

+Once everything is good to go do: git commit -m 'A useful message on what you did, but not too long' Send all to the cloud master repository git push

+Login to github and check for pull requests.